Elastic

 Reader Output

-Reader allows you to feed your LLM with the latest information from the web.
-Simply prepend https://s.jina.ai/ to your query, and Reader will search the web and return the top five results with their URLs and contents, each in clean, LLM-friendly text.
+Reader can be used as SERP API.
+It allows you to feed your LLM with the content behind the search results engine page.
+Simply prepend https://s.jina.ai/?q= to your query, and Reader will search the web and return the top five results with their URLs and contents, each in clean, LLM-friendly text.
 This way, you can always keep your LLM up-to-date, improve its factuality, and reduce hallucinations.

 info Please note that unlike the demo shown above, in practice you do not search the original question on the web for grounding.
 What people often do is rewrite the original question or use multi-hop questions.
 They read the retrieved results and then generate additional queries to gather more information as needed before arriving at a final answer.